By Whatever Means Necessary: The Times of Godfather of Harlem: Production

-The series was executive produced by Godfather of Harlem star Forest Whitaker, along with Keith McQuirter, Nina Yang Bongiovi, and Swizz Beatz.
+Epix announced the series in July 2020.
 It was produced by Decoder Media and Significant Productions.

-Release

-Epix announced the four-part docuseries in July 2020 and later set the premiere for November 8, 2020.
+The series premiered on November 8, 2020, on Epix.

 Reception

-Public television program MetroFocus profiled the series in November 2020, with director Keith McQuirter discussing Harlem’s cultural and political landscape in the 1960s and how the music of the era became a form of resistance.
+The series won the NAACP Image Award for Outstanding Directing in a Documentary (Television or Motion Picture) in 2021.
+Public television program MetroFocus profiled the series in November 2020, and discussed Harlem's cultural and political landscape in the 1960s and how the music of the era became a form of resistance.